sagojez/sagojez/content/posts/concurrent-programming-in-scala-part-3.md

 ## Lazy values

-Lazy values are value declarations that are initialized with their right-hand side expression when the lazy value is read for the first time.
-Unlike regular values, which are initialized the moment they are created (eager).
+Lazy values are particularly useful for postponing initialization until the value is first accessed.
+They contrast with eager values, which are initialized upon creation.
+This deferred initialization can be crucial for optimizing resource utilization.

 > A lazy value is initialized only when a thread accesses it, and it is initialized at most once.

 ```scala
 object LazyValsCreate extends App {